Search

 Catholic Action lives in the diocese and in the parish and is organised on a national and international level.

-From the parish, taking the diocesan pastoral plans as its guidelines, CA works for the growth of the diocesan lay people, with attitude of service.
-CA is faithful to its true nature when it puts itself at the service of the parish where it lives.
+In the parish, with an attitude of service, taking the Diocesan Pastoral Plans as its guide, CA works for the growth of the lay people in the Diocese.
+CA is true to its nature when it puts itself at the service of the parish where it lives.

 Catholic Action dwells where the Church is.
-There each CA member is called to witness his belonging to the diocesan Church.
+There, each CA member is called to be a witness of the fact that he belongs to the Diocesan Church.

 Who is part of it?